Xclo/smolder/README.md

 #### Step 3: Deploy all the pipelines

 Once you are connected to the Concourse server, you can deploy all the pipelines to the server.
-Edit the config file in the ci/config.example folder and rename it as ci/config.yml The *cf-app-suffix* and *cf-app-domain*  are unique suffix and domain names for the apps so that they don't clash with other apps with the same name and domain name deployed in cloud foundry installation.
+Edit the config file in the `ci/config.example` and rename it as `ci/config.yml` The *cf-app-suffix* and *cf-app-domain*  are unique suffix and domain names for the apps so that they don't clash with other apps with the same name and domain name deployed in cloud foundry installation.

 ```